GluuFederation/docs-casa-prod/docs/source/administration/fido2-migration.md

 This process consists of creating entries under every user's `fido2_register` branch corresponding to already existing entries found under `fido` branches.
 See [Storage of User Credentials](./credentials-stored.md#u2f-devices).

 !!!
 Note
     Only `active` entries not corresponding to Super Gluu enrollments are converted.
-Every successfully migrated U2F entry acquires the state `migrated` and thus cannot be used of U2F authentication anymore.
+Every successfully migrated U2F entry acquires the state `migrated` and thus cannot be used for U2F authentication anymore.

 To perform the conversion follow these steps: